-Video recording of a talk I gave on functional programming at the Scala Central meetup.
+Video recording of a talk I gave on functional programming at a Scala Central meetup.

 Learning (and subsequently trying to explain) monads has become something of a rite of passage in functional programming.
 Like many developers, I struggled initially to understand precisely what type of thing monads are, despite using them on an almost daily basis.
 The most helpful description I have come across is given by Noel Welsh and Dave Gurnell in Scala with Cats: